Calcium sulfite: Structure

-The structure of calcium sulfite has been examined by X-ray crystallography.
-These studies show that sulfite anion adopts its characteristic pyramidal geometry.
-The Ca2+ centers have high coordination numbers, being bonded to the sulfite oxygen atoms and the water, giving calcium a coordination number of eight.
+X-ray crystallography shows that anhydrous calcium sulfite has a complicated polymeric structure.
 The tetrahydrate crystallizes as a solid solution of Ca3(SO3)2(SO4).12H2O and Ca3(SO3)2(SO3).12H2O.
 The mixed sulfite-sulfate represents an intermediate in the oxidation of the sulfite to the sulfate, as is practiced in the production of gypsum.
 This solid solution consists of [Ca3(SO3)2(H2O)12]2+ cations and either sulfite or sulfate as the anion.
+These crystallographic studies confirm that sulfite anion adopts a pyramidal geometry.

 Natural occurrence

 Calcium sulfite(III) hemihydrate occurs in the nature as the rare mineral hannebachite.